The thousand year old boy

 Year: 2015

-Could a landscape hold the stories of this one boy and the subsequent generations that carried his DNA?
-Is this rocky landscape really just compressed time, made up of fragmented lives, both organic and inorganic?
+This story captivated me and prompted me to wonder whether a landscape can hold the individual and collective stories of those who traverse it.
+Can a landscape encapsulate the narratives of this one boy and the generations that followed him, carrying his DNA?
+Is this rugged terrain merely compressed time, composed of fragmented lives, both organic and inorganic?